 Papillae are the small, natural bumps that cover the surface of the tongue.
 The four types of papillae are:

 All of the types except filiform contain taste buds.
-Filiform papillae mostly appear at the back and centre of the tongue, fungiform papillae are located on the sides and tip, circumvallate papillae appear at the back of the tongue and foliate papillae sit just in front of them and on the sides of the tongue.
+Filiform papillae mostly appear at the back and center of the tongue, fungiform papillae are located on the sides and tip, circumvallate papillae appear at the back of the tongue and foliate papillae sit just in front of them and on the sides of the tongue.

 Causes of Enlarged Tongue Bumps